eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

  * Provider porvides signals values to Databroker as fast as receives data from the Vehicle Network.

 **Postconditions:**
- * A subscription is created, and Signal Consumer receives streaming of signals.
+ * A subscription is created, and the consumer receives updates for those signals where the state changes.

 **Sequence diagram:**